electricbookworks/electric-book-workflow/_site/README.md

 #### Advanced poetry typography

 But wait, there's more!
-Best practice for poetry layout is that a poem should be centered on its longest line.
+Best practice for poetry layout is that – in print – a poem should be centered on its longest line.
 That is *not* centering the lines of poetry, but placing the left-justified poem in the horizontal middle of the page.
-Put another way, the poem should be indented till its longest line is centered on the page (or screen).
+Put another way, the poem should be indented till its longest line is centered on the page.

 To achieve this, put the entire poem, including its title, in a blockquote, by adding `> ` to the start of each line.
-Tag the whole blockquote as {:.verse}, too:
+Tag the whole blockquote as {:.verse}, too.
+Finally, decide how wide you want the poem to be in multiple of 10 per cent.
+That is, if you reckon this poem's longest line reaches across 90 per cent of the page, use `.width-90`.

 ```
 > -	### To One Who Has Been Long in City Pent
->
 > -	To one who has been long in city pent,
 > -	{:.indent-2}'Tis very sweet to look into the fair
 > -	{:.indent-2}And open face of heaven,—to breathe a prayer